 Header bidding (aka pre-bidding, advance bidding, and holistic yield management) is a process that enables publishers to simultaneously collect multiple bids from a number of demand sources (not only from their ad server) on all of their ad inventory prior to a sale.

-This process allows publishers to “see” which demand sources are placing the bids (ad exchanges, demand-side platforms [DSPs], and ad networks) and the monetary value of their bids (e.g. $1.05), allowing them to get the highest cost per mille (CPM) possible.
-As the bids are received before a publisher’s ad server is called, the bids collected from the demand sources are able to compete with a publisher’s premium deals.
+This process allows publishers to “see” which demand sources (e.g. demand-side platforms [DSPs] and ad networks connected to ad exchanges and supply-side platforms [SSPs]) are placing the bids and the monetary value of their bids (e.g. $1.05), allowing them to get the highest cost per mille (CPM) possible.
+As bids are received before a publisher’s ad server is called, they are able to compete with a publisher’s premium deals, meaning advertisers have a better chance of winning the impression and publishers earn more money for their inventory.

 A waterfall auction is a structured process for selling inventory handled by the publisher’s ad server, which would sell the available inventory to potential buyers in a sequential fashion.